mansour-ahmed/mansour.blog/content/posts/add-rss-feed-to-gridsome.md

 ### Test rss feed

-Now the RSS feed should be good to go, everytime you build your Gridsome project it will be generated inside the static directory.
+Now the RSS feed should be good to go, every time you build your Gridsome project a new RSS feed will be generated inside the **/static** directory.

-Lets test the rss feed.
+Let's test the rss feed.

 ```bash
 gridsome build